ideacrew/quoting_tool/clients/html/README.md

 ## Development server

-Run `ng serve` for a dev server.
+CLIEN_NAME value is lowercase client shortname - me, dc etc Run `ng serve --configuration=${CLIENT_NAME}` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding